codeplaysoftware/sycl-info/README.md

 ### Plain CMake

-For an example of how a complete script looks like refer to the PKGBUILD.
+For an example of how a complete script looks like refer to the [PKGBUILD on the AUR](https://aur.archlinux.org/cgit/aur.git/tree/PKGBUILD?h=sycl-info-git).

 #### Dependencies